drfloob/literate-garbanzo/README.md

 instance to rsync those Avro files to my Amazon S3 bucket.
 This process took about 2 days.

-With the data available in S3, the last step was to create a process that could stream this data from S3 to produce independent messages into a Kafka topic.
+With the data now available in S3, the last step was to create a process that could stream this data from S3 to produce independent messages into a Kafka topic.
+I did this in Java using the AWS SDK, Kafka's java libraries, Avro's java libraries, and Twitter's [bijection][bijection] tool for simpler deserialization.

 ### 2.2 Venturi

 [Source](2.venturi)

+The data needed for this clustering operation is quite a bit smaller than the data provided, so I created Venturi to serve as a parsing and filtering layer in the pipeline.

+The data went through a handful of schema changes over five years, so detecting and parsing the various schemas turned out to be one of the bigger challenges.
+The naive solution implemented here -- trying each possible parsing method after some rudimentary schema detection -- turned out to be more performant than other pieces of the pipeline, so no real optimization was needed.
+But at scale, this tool would ripe for improvements.
+Namely: looking into formal grammars and Kafka consumer groups.

 About 55% of the data is filtered out post-ingestion.
 The primary reason is because many GitHub events are created by people working on